Guide to French Inheritance Laws and Taxes

 - Take out Life Insurance

-If you do not intend to get married, or you are unable to do so, then, in order to offer some protection to your surviving partner, you should adopt a French civil partnership.
+If you do not intend to get married, or you are unable to do so, then, in order to offer some protection to your surviving partner, you should consider adopting a French civil partnership.

 A civil partnership in France is called a Pacte civil de solidarité (PACS).